-With a large indigenous population, Bolivia experienced a significant social revolution under one party in the 1950s with sweeping land reform, universal suffrage, rural education, and nationalization of the country's important tin mines.
-A period of military control ran from the mid-1960s to the mid-1980s and was followed by a series of ineffective and largely corrupt governments with linkages to drug traffickers.
-Beginning in the mid-1990s, reformist governments in Bolivia carried out major privatization programs and reforms, and put the country on a sound economic footing.
-Bolivia is actively involved with the Andean Community, and is an associate member of the Southern Common Market (Mercosur) formed by Brazil, Argentina, Paraguay and Uruguay.
+With a population of 8.3 million (roughly 55% indigenous, and 45% mestizo and European), Bolivia is the eleventh most populous country in Latin America., and one of the continent's most ethnically diverse and socially complex.
+It has also been the Latin American country with the highest rate of changes of government, with few governments lasting for their mandated terms.
+Bolivia experienced a significant social revolution under the National Revolutionary Movement (MNR) in the 1950s with sweeping land reform, universal suffrage, rural education, and nationalization of the country's important tin mines.
+A period of military control ran from the mid-1960s to the early 1980s.
+Since the mid-1980s, Bolivia has experienced a period of unprecedented political stability as a series of elected governments instituted extraordinary political changes and economic liberalization, and peacefully transferred power to their successors.
+Beginning in the mid-1990s, governments have carried out major privatization programs and reforms that were heralded as putting the country on a sound macroeconomic footing, but have also led to significant social Economically, it is tied to the region through two organizations.
+Bolivia is actively involved with the Andean Community.
+It is also an associate member of the Southern Common Market (Mercosur) formed by Brazil, Argentina, Paraguay and Uruguay.